 Star-shaped heads encompass several different styles that form shapes that resemble stars.

-TORX screws have a 6-point star shape in the middle and are often used on electronics items, like computers and DVD players.
+Torx screws have a six-point star shape in the middle and are often used on electronics items, like computers and DVD players.

 One of the reasons these screws are becoming more popular in recent years is because of their ability to prevent cam out, which is especially helpful when building electronics.